 Networking in Canada: How to Network your way to Job Success

-According to the Harvard Business School, 65 per cent to 85 per cent of all jobs are found through networking, a time-honored tradition that most people apply every day without knowing it.
+According to the Harvard Business School, 65% – 85% of all jobs are found through networking, a time-honoured tradition that most people apply every day without knowing it.
 It’s simply interaction that allows us to pass information from one source to another.
 Sometimes we need information and sometimes we have information to pass on.
 The population of the world has just topped 7 billion, so why not build a team of people to help you with your job search?
-Welcome to Networking 101.
+Welcome to Networking in Canada 101.

 Instead, fear drives us to think that we should avoid walking into a room full of strangers, reject the idle chitchat about weather over appetizers and neglect the opportunity to meet new people.
 Why do we make excuses?
 Are we afraid of feeling out of place while developing a new skill in public?
 We can feel very small when we are standing alone in a busy room, but we need to change our perspective and practice this skill instead of neglecting it.
 Are you ready to play the networking game?
 It’s a simple game with very few rules, but is guaranteed to help you develop your communication skills, build your career and expand your social circles.
 Every other person in the room is there to meet new people, so what are you waiting for?

 This article will focus on how networking in Canada can be instrumental in finding a job.
 We’ve gathered some simple tips to help you build a team of people to assist you with your job search.
 It’s amazing how helpful people can be, so don’t be shy about asking someone for assistance.
 To network successfully, you need strong communication skills and a willingness to engage with others.
-We propose that you prioritize networking your way to success over applying online for jobs with the rest of the herd.
+We propose that you prioritize networking in Canada to make sure that you stand out from the crowd when applying online.

 The focus of networking in Canada is communicating your value to others.
 To do so, you need to understand your strengths and weaknesses well.
 A few questions to help you understand the value you bring: